 Configuration File

 Almost all the command-line options can be controlled using configuration files.
 Configuration files uses the “long” version of the command-line options in a JSON formatted file to provide values for these options.
+It is also possible to use the libf3d options syntax.

 These options can be organized by block using a regular expression for each block in order to provide different default values for the different filetypes.